kiaras4/comp423-course-notes/docs/tutorials/rust-setup.md

 Perfect!
 Now both the local and remote repositories are set up!
 Let's connect them.

-1. Add GitHub repository as a remote:
+1. Back in your terminal, add GitHub repository as a remote:

     ```
     git remote add origin https://github.com/<your-username>/hello-comp423-rust.git